-Peace Hill Farm is the heart of the sprawling colonial-era Peace Hill Plantation, which once covered hundreds of acres in eastern Charles City County, from the banks of the Chickahominy to just below the James.
+Peace Hill Farm is the heart of the sprawling colonial-era Peace Hill royal land grant, which once covered hundreds of acres in eastern Charles City County, from the banks of the Chickahominy to just below the James.

 A 1698 land patent given to the English settler John Pettiver sets the border of his property at “the north side of Peace Hill.”
-Fire has destroyed many records from this period, but the plantation was probably owned by one Sackville Brewer, a prosperous farmer whose sons later named other plantations in Hanover County and James City County “Peace Hill” after their childhood home.
+Fire has destroyed many records from this period, but the land was probably owned by one Sackville Brewer, a prosperous farmer whose sons later named other estates in Hanover County and James City County “Peace Hill” after their childhood home.

-As plantations tend to be, Peace Hill was divided between sons, grandsons, and great-grandsons for many generations.
+As large farms tend to be, Peace Hill was divided between sons, grandsons, and great-grandsons for many generations.
 The name Peace Hill survived on the fifty-acre farm owned by Luther and Amelia Morecock during the Depression.

 Jessie Tench Wise was raised at Peace Hill by the Morecocks, who were both her cousins and her foster parents.
 Her mother’s family, the Binns, controlled the county seat to the west and established the Binns clothing store in historic Williamsburg.

 In the early 1970s, Jessie inherited the farm where she had grown up.
 Jessie and her husband Jay, a native of New Orleans, raised their own family at Peace Hill.
 In 1991, Jessie’s daughter Susan Wise Bauer and her husband Peter moved back to the farm.
 Then, in 2009, Susan and Peter purchased the fifty acres next to Peace Hill, originally part of the Peace Hill property, and the turn-of-the-century farmhouse there, now the Bed & Breakfast at Peace Hill.